 Char-Broil is owned by The W.C.
 Bradley Company headquartered in Columbus, GA.
 Roots of W.C.
 Bradley go back before the Civil War to The Columbus Iron Works.
 The first Char-Broil grill was made and sold in the USA in 1948.
 Now all Char-Broil grills are manufactured in China and distributed around the globe.

 Published On: 11/16/2012

-The Good-One Open Range is dramatically different from a traditional offset smoker.
-By placing the heat source behind and under the smokebox instead of off to the side, Open Range produces even temperature from left to right, something almost impossible to achieve with a standard barrel shaped offset.
+The Good-One Open Range is dramatically different from a traditional offset smoker, placing the heat source behind and under the smokebox instead of off to the side.
+Click here to read our complete review.